 - Remind tenants of any House Rules with respect to ornaments or decorations around their door or hallways, and to check lighting for frayed wiring (which may create a fire hazard).

 - Remind residents to check/test the batteries on their smoke alarms.

 - Decide if your property allows space heaters and if tenants need management approval for them.

 - If space heaters are allowed, communicate to your tenants the acceptable space heaters to use;

 - Along with this, provide some fire prevention tips when using space heaters.
-For example, place space heaters in an open location on sturdy ground, away from walls and furniture.
-Ensure that space heaters are never left on when you leave your apartment or kept on overnight.
+For example place space heaters in an open location on sturdy ground, away from walls and furniture.
+Ensure that space heaters are never left on when you leave your apartment.

 - Make sure your residents are aware of who to call for ‘no heat’ emergencies.
 Be sure that number is posted and easy to find after hours.

 - Member Spotlight - Michelle Barrios - CCS